20 Most Brilliant Kitchen Cleaning Hacks of All Time

 Use Dryer Sheets for Sparkling Pans

-It sounds a little odd but trust us with this one- dryer sheets, like baking soda, are one of the most versatile pieces of cleaning equipment available in any household.
+It sounds a little odd but trust us with this one.
+Dryer sheets, like baking soda, are one of the most versatile pieces of cleaning equipment available in any household.
 Take this hack, for instance.
-All you’ll need to do, to get those annoying burnt-on bits of food away from your lovely pans, is use a dryer sheet.
+All you’ll need to do to get those annoying burnt-on bits of food away from your lovely pans is to use a dryer sheet.